Flirting with dangers will hurt Fazl: Sh Rashid

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Federal Minister for Railways Sheikh Rashid Ahmed on Saturday advised the JUI-F chief Fazlur Rehman not to flirt with dangers as it will cause him harm.
+RAWALINDI: Federal Minister for Railways Sheikh Rashid Ahmed Saturday advised the JUI-F chief Fazlur Rehman not to flirt with dangers as it will cause him harm.

 Talking to reporters here, Sheikh said Fazlur Rehman will end up falling between the cracks, as the PPP and PML-N will leave him in a lurch.